ManojSankolSR/Firebase_Auth_Notes_App/README.md

 A new Flutter Notes App

-This Flutter application allows users to create, edit, and manage notes while utilizing Firebase Authentication for user authentication and Firestore Database for real-time data storage.
+This Cross Platform Flutter application allows users to create, edit, and manage notes while utilizing Firebase Authentication for user authentication and Firestore Database for real-time data storage.
 With an intuitive interface and seamless integration of Firebase services, managing your notes has never been easier.

+This Application can Run On Multiple Platforms Like :- Android ,IOS,Web